sratatata/tdd-geecon-2015-followup/readme.md

 Our class should be able to convert decimal number into roman number.
 As we learned we should start from simplest possible implementation of posibly simplest case.
 For example it would be number 1.
 For this case we are using simple String "I" return, without any variable etc. Then we should add next test for multiplications, like II and III it would would make us to write some loop or recursion.
 Then we could add next letter.
 After adding test for next letter we are trying to combine them (like ex.
 VI ).
 We are ommiting all possible exceptions and hard values like IV, as our alghoritm is not stable enough now.
 When we are confident about cases like (VII, XX) we can consider adding (IV  and IX).
 Also do not forget about removing all code duplication as soon as you are on green bar, because TDD may make you to do many code duplication.
 Refactor it!

-Marcus show us his fav. convention: Class name is ending wiht Should, and methods are reading as statement.
+Sandro show us his fav. convention: Class name is ending wiht Should, and methods are reading as statement.
 Example:
 RomanConverterShould.convert_decimal_to_roman.

 If you see duplcation of tests, you can agreagate them into parametrized test or to one with many similiar assertions.
 Depends on simplicity of assertion and trigger.